AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47107-catalog-price-rule-is-applied-to-custom-options.md

 <u>Steps to reproduce</u>:

 1. Create a catalog price rule.
-1. Set it to *Apply as a percentage of original price* and add 10% discount.
+1. Set it to *Apply as a percentage of original price* and add a 10% discount.
 1. Select any product.
 1. Create a few custom options.
 1. Check the price on the frontend.